BND Hamburger Icon

 2. Address user feedback.

-It’s essential that your users feel comfortable and empowered to offer suggestions about the CRM solution’s implementation and processes.
+It’s essential your users feel comfortable and empowered to offer suggestions about the CRM solution’s implementation and processes.
 When a primary CRM system user can provide feedback that management thoughtfully considers, the team will become more invested in the system’s success.

 3. Get team leaders on board.